 Please see your doctor who would run some tests to check your thyroid hormone levels to determine if this is the case.
 A daily pill should get your hormones back to the right level and your body functioning as it should.

 Clinical depression is really easy to miss especially if you have a reason to feel sad like the loss of a loved one.
-The length of time and the severity of the sadness you experience is what may clue in doctors to diagnosing depression.
+The length of time and the severity of the sadness experienced are what may give a clue when diagnosing depression.
 It is also very common for a life situation to push a person into depression.

 One of the major symptoms of depression is constant tiredness which may occur with a change in sleep pattern to excessive sleepiness or insomnia.
 There’s also a loss of interest in things previously enjoyed, feelings of guilt, loss of appetite, loss of concentration and in really severe cases, thoughts of suicide.